Updated: Jun 8

 I approached, brushed my dove hand

-across Geoff’s silky foot, and he chuckled, but
+across Jeff’s silky foot, and he chuckled, but

 I was never able to shinny through the wicket.
 The teacher,